reportportal/docs/src/md/src/InstallationSteps/DeployWithoutDockerWin.md

 ### Result:

-1. Following Windows services should be created and you should be able to start them (in order, delay start beetweem 1,2 and 3)
+1. Following Windows services should be created and you should be able to start them (in order, delay start between 1, 2 and 3)
     1. RP_mongo
     2. RP_consul
     3. RP_sevice_gateway